-For example, if your goal is to lose weight then you should understand why you want to lose the weight, what effect will losing the weight have on your day-to-day life, and what long-term effects will losing weight have on your life.
-Really take the time to understand why you want to lose the weight and draw motivation from it.
+For example, if your goal is to lose weight, then you should understand why you want to lose weight, what effect will lose the weight have on your day-to-day life, and what long-term effects losing weight will have on your life.
+Take the time to understand why you want to lose weight and draw motivation from it.

 EASY DOES IT

 It’s scientifically proven that our brains are wired for rewards.
-Dopamine is a neurotransmitter in the brain that plays a key role in reward, motivation, memory, decision-making, and even some body functions.
-When dopamine is released it gives us the feeling of pleasure as part of our neural reward system.
+Dopamine is a neurotransmitter in the brain that plays a crucial role in reward, motivation, memory, decision-making, and even some body functions.
+When dopamine is released, it gives us pleasure as part of our neural reward system.
 This motivates you to repeat a specific behavior.

 What’s the best way to eat an elephant?
 ONE BITE AT A TIME

 We’ve heard it a thousand times.
 It makes sense, right?
-If we try to get it down all at once, we are going to have some major indigestion and it’s just not possible.
+If we try to get it down all at once, we will have some significant indigestion, and it’s just not possible.

 The same concept applies to our goals.
 Don’t think you have to fix everything all at once.
-Small changes pave the way for bigger changes.
-Ask yourself, “What can I do today that will help me accomplish my goal.”
-Use this as a way to stay focused each day while rewarding yourself with bursts of dopamine along the way!
+Small changes pave the way for more significant changes.
+Ask yourself, “What can I do today to help me accomplish my goal.”
+Use this to stay focused each day while rewarding yourself with bursts of dopamine along the way!

 KEEP IT POSITIVE

-When setting goals, be sure to frame them in a positive way.
-Focus on what you want to accomplish instead of what you don’t want to accomplish.
-This will increase the likelihood that you will actually pursue it and increase your success rate.
+When setting goals, be sure to frame them positively.
+Focus on what you want to accomplish instead of what you don’t want to achieve.
+This will increase the likelihood that you will pursue it and increase your success rate.
 There are hundreds of studies and theories around the idea that positive thinking promotes positive outcomes.
-Most recently I read the “The Secret” by Rhonda Byrne and prior to that I’ve been a long time fan of “The Power of Positive Thinking” by Norman Vincent Peale.
-If you want to get rudimentary, take a trip down memory lane and recall the childhood story of The Little Engine that told himself over and over again, “I think I can, I think I can, I think I can.”
+Most recently, I read “The Secret” by Rhonda Byrne, and before that, I’ve been a fan of “The Power of Positive Thinking” by Norman Vincent Peale.
+If you want to get rudimentary, take a trip down memory lane and recall The Little Engine’s childhood story, that repeatedly told himself, “I think I can, I think I can, I think I can.”

-Across all lines of success, there is one thing that each of them have in common.
+Across all lines of success, there is one thing that each of them has in common.
 Positive thinking contributes to positive outcomes.

-If you want to get into brain chemistry for substantial evidence, consider this.
-Any type of avoidance will trigger inhibition systems in your brain, where positive goals will trigger approach and rewards motivation.
-(Hello dopamine).
-Intellectually this makes perfect sense, so give yourself time to frame your goals in this way.
+Consider this if you want to get into brain chemistry for substantial evidence.
+Any avoidance will trigger inhibition systems in your brain, where positive goals will trigger approach and reward motivation.
+(Hello, dopamine).
+Intellectually this makes perfect sense, so give yourself time to frame your dreams this way.

 Vision creates a picture for the subconscious mind.

-The subconscious is not only responsible for 90 percent of the decisions we make in day-to-day life, but is also the part of the brain that is largely in charge when we are performing creative tasks or charting through unknown territory.
-The very act of giving your emotional brain a detailed portrait of your end goal also ensures that you will take the steps needed to steer yourself toward it.
-Articulate your vision with words and a pictures; the more detailed the better.
+The subconscious is responsible for 90 percent of the decisions we make in day-to-day life and is also the part of the brain that is mainly in charge when performing creative tasks or charting through unknown territory.
+Giving your emotional brain a detailed portrait of your end goal also ensures that you will take steps to steer yourself toward it.
+Articulate your vision with words and pictures; the more detailed, the better.
 Post this somewhere as a daily reminder and focal point of goals you have set for yourself.